Gina Luria Walker: Early life and education

 Walker completed her undergraduate work at Barnard College and earned her master's degree at Columbia University.
 At Columbia, she intended to study the writer Jane Austen, placing her in the intellectual spectrum of the late Enlightenment.
-The graduate student adviser discouraged her by saying that “there was nothing more to be learned about Jane Austen”.
+The graduate student adviser discouraged her by saying, “there was nothing more to be learned about Jane Austen”.
 Walker ultimately wrote her thesis on the personal writings of James Boswell––using his recently discovered journals as source material––as viewed through the prism of Jean-Paul Sartre's Being and Nothingness (1943).
 Her advisor praised her thesis but told her she was “too pretty to bother with a Ph.D.” and that she should “go home and get married.”

-Greatly discouraged, she nevertheless applied to New York University to pursue doctoral research.
+Greatly discouraged, she applied to New York University to pursue doctoral research.
 She intended to study “a highly self-conscious woman on the margins of the late Enlightenment”.
 Kenneth Neill Cameron (1908–1994), the Oxford-trained scholar and expert on Percy Bysshe Shelley, became her adviser.
 Unlike her previous academic counselors, Cameron agreed that she could study Jane Austen.
-It was Cameron who first encouraged her to visit the New York Public Library's Carl H. Pforzheimer Collection, of which he was the founding Director, as ask to see what information was available about Mary Hays.
+It was Cameron who first encouraged her to visit the New York Public Library's Carl H. Pforzheimer Collection, of which he was the founding Director, to see what information was available about Mary Hays.